Luana Ross

 Luana K. Ross (born 1949) is a Native American sociologist of the Confederated Salish and Kootenai Tribes, located at Flathead Indian Reservation in Montana.
-She received her bachelor's degree from the University of Montana in 1979, her master's degree from Portland State University, and her doctorate in sociology from the University of Oregon in 1992, before serving as faculty at the University of California at Davis and UC Berkeley.
+She received her bachelor's degree from the University of Montana in 1979, her master's degree from Portland State University, and her doctorate in sociology from the University of Oregon in 1992, before serving as faculty at the University of California, Davis and UC Berkeley.
 Since 1999 she has been a faculty member for the Department of Gender, Women & Sexuality Studies at the University of Washington.
 She has also been an adjunct professor in American Indian Studies at the University of Washington since 1999.
 In January 2010, she was appointed president of Salish Kootenai College, effective in July of that year.
 She resigned from the position in 2012.

 Research

 Ross is the author of Inventing the Savage: The Social Construction of American Criminality.
 The book, which deals with the racialized and gendered experiences of incarceration, was awarded the Best Book Award in the field of Race, Ethnicity, and Politics in 1998 from the American Political Science Association.
 Ross has published numerous articles on the experiences of Native American women, including "Race, Gender, and Social Control: Voices of Imprisoned Native American and White Women" in Wíčazo Ša Review (1994), "Native Women, Mean-Spirited Drugs, and Punishing Policies" in Social Justice (2005), and "From the 'F' Word to Indigenous/Feminisms" in Wíčazo Ša Review (2009).
 She has also contributed chapters to various texts and anthologies, including Native American Voices: A Reader (1998), States of Confinement: Policing, Detention, and Prisons (2000), and Reading Native American Women (2005).

 Her research and teaching interests include Native Women, Visual Sociology, Criminality/Deviance, Race/Ethnic Relations, and Indigenous Methodology.
 Dr. Ross continues to teach and advise undergraduate and graduate students.

-Ross' work has been influenced by the scholar activist, Angela Davis, who mentored Luana for the year that she received the Ford Foundation Post-Doctoral Fellowship and studied at University of California Santa Cruz.
+Ross' work has been influenced by the scholar activist, Angela Davis, who mentored Luana for the year that she received the Ford Foundation Post-Doctoral Fellowship and studied at University of California, Santa Cruz.